 So this is a strategy that I have used a couple of times in niches.
 I don’t do much with niches anymore, but at least directly, we do it all the time for clients.
 But years ago, when I was in a lot of different niches, we used to sell language products.
 We sold language products, green energy products, health and fitness products, business opportunities, business development like we were in all kinds of different niches.
-And what we would do is we would build a presence, build a website, build a hub site, and then we would feature some affiliate products on that hub site.
+What we would do is we would build a presence, website, hub site.
+Then we would feature some affiliate products on that hub site.
 And then once we started getting traffic flowing, we would introduce our own product.

 So rather than take 50% commission on somebody else’s thing, it would take a hundred percent of the commission and we would own the product.
-And that was a product that then became an asset that we could then sell your own products, we could leverage into other things, we could have our own affiliates promote that product.
+That was a product that then became an asset that we could then sell our own products.
+We could leverage into other things, we could have our own affiliates promote that product.
 So it gives you a lot more leeway as a business owner to sell your own products, it’s an asset.
 So it’s an asset you can sell your own products on Flipkart or any other site.
 I mean, there are lots of things you can do once you have that product, that asset, and you have revenue-generating through it.
 It becomes something that you can sell and liquidate.

-So those are two ways that you can expand past affiliate marketing into running your own business, running your own traffic, building your own products, and everything else.
+Those are two ways that you can expand past affiliate marketing.
+You can use it in running your own business, running your own traffic, building your own products, and everything else.
 Use it, affiliate marketing, as a springboard to push past.
 And then ultimately claim a hundred percent of the revenue that you’re already sending.
 So in other words, build a better mousetrap.

 For Questions and Guide

-So if you would like to talk about any of this, creating your own product, doing your own sales funnel, your own traffic, whatever.
+If you would like to talk about creating your own product, doing your own sales funnel, your own traffic.
 If your business just in general needs help, go to consultingsession.com, fill out the little form.
 I’ll be happy to walk you through an action plan and I can put together an action plan for you.
 If there’s anything else I can do, just let me know.
-Tomorrow we’ll be here with the five-minute guide and I’ll show you how to do something cool in five minutes or less.
+Tomorrow we’ll be here with the five-minute guide.
+I’ll show you how to do something cool in five minutes or less.